OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 - [The latest version of Tentacle](/docs/infrastructure/windows-targets/requirements.md).
 - [Versions prior to Tentacle 3.1](/docs/infrastructure/windows-targets/requirements.md).

+## Download the Tentacle Installer

+The latest Octopus Tentacle MSI can always be [downloaded from the Octopus Deploy downloads page](https://octopus.com/downloads).

 ## Tentacle Communication

 Octopus and Tentacles can be configured to communicate two different ways depending on your network setup.
 The mode you are using will change the installation process slightly.